firozshk/CyberSecurityWeek/Challenges/Day 1: Azure Security/README.md

 While deploying the resources please follow the naming guidlines below.

-1. Please use respective username as a resource name for the Instructor to easily identity if the challenge was completed successfully.
+1. Please use respective names as a resource name for the Instructor to easily identity if the challenge was completed successfully.

    Example names: If an attendees name is `John Doe` where `John` being the First name and `Doe` being the last name.